h3rald/h3rald/contents/min.md

 title: "min"
 site: "https://min-lang.org"
 subtitle: "A functional, concatenative programming language with a minimalist syntax"
 summary: "A functional, concatenative programming language with a minimalist syntax, a small but practical standard library, and an advanced REPL.
-All packed in about 1MB."
+All packed in a single file."
 content-type: project
 active: true
 download: "https://github.com/h3rald/min/releases/download/"
-version: 0.23.0
+version: 0.24.0
 docs: /min/Min_DeveloperGuide.htm
 -----